-withdraw the

-distributions.

-After your death, however, your beneficiaries will be

-subject to required distributions (unless a spouse

-beneficiary treats the IRA as her own).
+Will I ever be required to No. Roth IRA owners are never required to take distributions. withdraw the money?
+After your death, however, your beneficiaries will be subject to required distributions (unless a spouse beneficiary treats the IRA as her own).

-minimum distributions beginning with the year they turn age 72 (or earlier if they turned age 701⁄2 in 2019 or before).
+Yes.
+Traditional IRA owners are required to take annual minimum distributions beginning with the year they turn age 73 (or age 72 for those born July 1, 1949, to December 31, 1950, or age 701⁄2 for those born on or before June 30, 1949).
 Your beneficiaries also will be subject to required distributions.